Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Introduction

+In terms of reliability, memory errors can cause an application to slow down, \chI{hang,} crash, or produce incorrect results~\cite{Fiala2012}.
+Software-level techniques such as the retirement of regions of memory with errors\chI{~\cite{PFA, mcelog, Tang2006, hwang.asplos12,meza.dsn15}} have been proposed to reduce the \chI{occurrence} of memory error correction \chI{events} and prevent correctable errors from turning into uncorrectable errors over time.
+Hardware-level techniques, such as those listed in Table~\ref{tbl:mem-rel-cost}, are used to detect and correct errors without software intervention (but \chI{\emph{with}} additional hardware cost).
+All of these techniques are applied \chI{\emph{homogeneously}} to memory systems in a \chI{\emph{one-size-fits-all}} manner.

-Our DSN-44 paper~\cite{luodsn14} is the first to 1) understand how tolerant different data-intensive applications are to memory errors and 2) design a new memory system organization that matches hardware reliability to application tolerance in order to reduce system cost.
-The {\bf main idea} of our approach is to classify applications based on their memory error tolerance, and map applications to {\em heterogeneous-reliability} memory system designs managed cooperatively between hardware and software to reduce system cost.
-Our DSN-44 paper provides the following {\bf \textit{contributions:}}
+Our goal in our DSN 2014 paper~\cite{luodsn14} is to \chI{(1)}~understand how tolerant different data-intensive applications \chI{and different memory regions of each application} are to memory errors, and \chI{(2)}~design a new memory system organization that matches hardware reliability to \chI{the error tolerance of the application and the memory region} in order to reduce system cost.
+The {\bf main idea} of our approach is to classify applications \chI{and memory regions} based on their memory error tolerance, and map applications \chI{and memory regions} to {\em heterogeneous-reliability} memory \chII{(HRM)} system designs managed cooperatively between hardware and software to reduce system cost.
+We make the following {\bf \textit{contributions:}}